jchambers/id-obfuscator/README.md

 ## The details

 ID Obfuscator is just that: an obfuscator.
 It makes it difficult for malicious users to figure out how to turn an obfuscated ID into a "real" ID, but not impossible.
+Under no circumstances should it be used to encode sensitive information like credit card numbers, PINs, or phone numbers.
 Caveat emptor.